Cala d'Or: Geography

 Cala d'Or area belongs to the municipality of Santanyí, which lies further inland.
-The capital town Palma and Palma airport are approximately 60km (37.3mi) away.
+The capital city Palma and Palma airport are approximately 60km (37.3mi) away.

 The Village of Cala d'Or unfolds on three promontories along the southeastern coastline.
 It consists of three principal areas: Cala d'Or (centre), Cala Egos (west) and Cala Ferrera (east).
 The part east of Avenida Felanitx belongs to the municipality of Felanitx.

 The rough coastline is interrupted by several bays with sandy beaches.
 From east to west these are: Cala Esmeralda ('emerald green'), Cala Gran ('big'), the namesake Cala d'Or (bay and beach), ('golden', also called Caló de ses Dones) and Cala Llonga ('long', also called Cala d'es Forti) with its small Caló d'es Pou.
 In the district of Cala Egos, located to the west, these are: Cala Egos (bay and beach), Cala Galera and Caló des Llamp.
 In the eastern part of Cala Ferrera (belonging to Felanitx) these are Cala Ferrera (bay and beach) and Cala Serena ('serenity').

 The nearby village of Portopetro can be reached by bus or car within five to ten minutes.